doogyb/celebritysoulm8/README.md

 to other users using cosine similarity evaluation.
 You can also compare anyone you might like, as described in the examples below.

+The bot's handle is @celebritysoulm8 and here is it's [Twitter Profile](https://twitter.com/celebritysoulm8).

 ## How to use

 The bot is interacted with on Twitter, using the hashtag #matchme (case insensitive).